 Whenever available, UGB uses ratings assigned by the CBB accredited rating agencies, which mainly include Moody's, Standard and Poor's and Fitch.
+All external rating for counterparties are mapped to S&P's rating system by the management for the purpose of credit monitoring.
 For unrated exposures, an internal rating is assigned based on subjective evaluation by the originating department, in consultation with Credit and Risk Management.
 However, internally assigned ratings are indicative and are not considered for capital adequacy purposes.